gatsbyjs/gatsby/docs/docs/mdx/index.md

 components.

-This is useful in content-driven sites where you want the ability to introduce components like charts or notifs without having to configure a plugin.
+This is useful in content-driven sites where you want the ability to introduce components like charts or alerts without having to configure a plugin.
 It emphasizes composition over configuration and really shines with interactive blog posts, documenting design systems, or long form articles with ambitious layouts.